pingidentity/pingdirectory-go-client/configurationapi/docs/LdapMappingScimResourceTypeResponse.md

 ### NewLdapMappingScimResourceTypeResponse

-`func NewLdapMappingScimResourceTypeResponse(schemas []EnumldapMappingScimResourceTypeSchemaUrn, coreSchema string, enabled bool, endpoint string, id string, ) *LdapMappingScimResourceTypeResponse`
+`func NewLdapMappingScimResourceTypeResponse(schemas []EnumldapMappingScimResourceTypeSchemaUrn, coreSchema string, enabled bool, endpoint string, idAttribute string, id string, ) *LdapMappingScimResourceTypeResponse`

 NewLdapMappingScimResourceTypeResponse instantiates a new LdapMappingScimResourceTypeResponse object This constructor will assign default values to properties that have it defined,